NeCTAR-RC/tutorials/_allocation-management/03-account-and-trial.md

 duration: 5
 ---

 The first time you log on to the dashboard, Nectar creates two things: your *Account* and a *Personal Trial (pt)* project.
-Your account represeents you and is tied to your email address.
+Your account represents you and is tied to your email address.
 Your personal trial is a *project* named pt-*xyz* (where *xyz* is a number); it is tied to your account.
 The two are closely related, but they are not the same thing.

 ### Your Nectar Account